emd5/lab-02-repository/README.md

 Start time: 9:20am

-Finish time: _____
+Finish time: 11:00am

-Actual time needed to complete: _____
+Actual time needed to complete: 1 hr 40 minutes

 How are we implementing it?

-Use AJAX, specifically $.get(), to read the provided JSON file.
+- Use AJAX, specifically $.get(), to read the provided JSON file.
-Each object should become a new instance of a constructor function.
+- Each object should become a new instance of a constructor function.
 Refer to the data to determine the necessary properties.
-Use jQuery to make a copy of the HTML template of the photo component.
+- Use jQuery to make a copy of the HTML template of the photo component.
 For each object, fill in the duplicated template with its properties, then append the copy to the DOM.

 ### Feature #2: Filter images